 Weed Identification Clinic, Plant Disease Clinic, and Insect Identification Lab: Each of these services from Virginia Tech can be accessed via your local Extension agent, who can provide you with guidance about proper sampling and submission procedures.
 Find your nearest Extension office.

 Resource for Loudon County: Hops Suitability Model for examining the potential hop-growing suitability of sites within the county.

-- Old Dominion Hops Cooperative: This Virginia-based grower organization provides networking, promotes the crop, and offers educational opportunities to growers.
+- Old Dominion Hops Cooperative: This Virginia-based grower organization provides networking and education, promotes the crop to stakeholders and brewers, and offers educational opportunities to growers.

-- Northeast Hops Alliance: NeHA is a coalition of growers, brewers, and stakeholders interested in supporting commercial hops production in the Northeast U.S.
+- Northeast Hop Alliance: NeHA is a coalition of growers, brewers, and stakeholders interested in supporting commercial hops production in the Northeast U.S.

 - Southern Appalachian Hops Guild: A grower association made up of small scale hop farmers and brewers whose mission is to further the cultivation and share good growing practices of hops in the Eastern U.S.

 - Hop Growers of America: A trade organization for hop growers which provides education, grower support, statistics, and trade information.

 These agencies offer services, technical support, and programs which may be of use to hop growers.

 - Natural Resources Conservation Service (NRCS) – Virginia

 - NRCS Web Soil Survey: This is an online tool you can use to view detailed information about soil types and land features on your property.